-Continuous efficiency improvements and tight cost control, supported by digitalisation and automation of processes and customer interaction, kept the expense ratio stable at 25.6% (25.6%).
-Total operating expenses, exclusive of claims handling, increased from €34.0 to €36.5 million, mostly due to salary cost inflation.
+Continuous efficiency improvements and tight cost control, supported by digitalisation and automation of processes and customer interaction, kept the expense ratio stable at 25.5% (25.6%).
+Total operating expenses, excluding claims handling, increased from \leq 36.5 to \leq 36.9 million.
+The cost increase is, inter alia, driven by salary inflation and IT-costs related to enhanced development capacity.